maxisi/ringdown/docs/models.rst

    \end{eqnarray}

 and we label the modes by overtone number :math:`n`.
 Other options are analogous to those in `mchi`.

+See this model in use in the following example: :ref:`examples/GW150914_circular.ipynb`.

 .. note::
    The ``mchi_aligned`` model only supports :math:`\ell=|m|=2` overtones because the inclination dependence would be different for other harmonics, which is not currently implemented.